ClaireLevy/explant_and_HVE_cell_sup_MSD_analysis/30June16_plate_3_explant_sup.md

 </tbody>
 </table>

-Here is a plot of the % recovery (extrapolated concentration/ known concentration x 100) for the standards that were in the detection range, with lines at the "good recovery" limits of 80 and 120% recovery.
+Here is a plot of the % recovery (extrapolated concentration/ known concentration x 100) for the standards that were either within or above the detection range, with lines at the "good recovery" limits of 80 and 120% recovery.

 ![](30June16_plate_3_explant_sup_files/figure-markdown_github/percent%20recovery-1.png)